Which Plants Can I Grow in Seattle?

 Which Plants Grow Well in Seattle?

 Split Leaf Philodendron (Monstera Deliciosa): With its notched leaves and photogenic nature, it’s also known as the Swiss Cheese plant.
 It can spread over a large area quickly and lend a jungle vibe to any setting.
 They thrive in temperatures that hover around and above 50 degrees Fahrenheit and can even do fine in shaded areas so long as temperatures are maintained!
 While indoors, it likes bright to medium indirect light for at least 6 hours a day.
 Otherwise, this is extremely easy to take care of.
 The Monstera does like humidity, so spritz occasionally!
+The Monstera isn't only one of the best house plants for Seattle, but a favorite across the country!

 Common Camas (Camassia quamash): Part of the lily family, this plant has bright green leaves that look similar to grass.
 However, this plant sprouts beautiful flowers that grow up to three feet tall, with blue or purple flowers that range from a light pastel to a deep stunning hue!
 This perennial blooms throughout April to June, prefers very wet areas with full sun, and will go dormant over the winter months.
 It is a favorite of local pollinators like bees!